School of Design

 During the DES 370 course, students will meet with an advisor and complete a “Major/Minor contract.”

 Students must periodically check with their advisor to update their major advising contract and program goals.
-Students must also meet with their advisor prior to the semester of graduation.
+Students must also meet with their advisor before the semester of graduation.

 International Track